-Working on over 100 apps User Lifetime Value (LTV) is the measure of a user’s worth over a period of time.
+Working on over hundreds of apps User Lifetime Value (LTV) is the measure of a user’s worth over a period of time.
 It helps determine the quality of your users.
 Even if a user doesn’t prove his value to the company directly by spending money on in-app purchases, they could still be of high-value if they share the app with their friends, spreading the word.

 Components of LTV

 LTV focuses on specific segments of an app’s user base to analyze unique patterns of behavior that are separated by time, rather than providing an overall metric which deals with the entire user base.
 Due to this factor, LTV is a lot more complex than simply measuring average revenue per user (ARPU).
-Nevertheless, ARPU plays an essential role when calculating the LTV.
+Nevertheless, ARPU plays an essential role when calculating LTV.
 Aside from the ARPU, there are three main components that influence LTV: retention, monetization, and virality.

 Retention is the level of engagement a user has with your app over time.
 Essentially it’s how much time they spend taking advantage of the app’s functions over the length of an average customer lifecycle.
 When calculating retention, you measure how frequently your customers come back for more after installation.

-How much a user invests into the app.
+How much a user invests in the app.
 Investments can be in the form of ad-impressions (any time an ad gets fetched from its source, not taking into account whether it gets clicked on or not), subscriptions, or in-app purchases.

 “A phenomenon in which users acquire other users, usually through some referral mechanism built into the product on offer” (en.oxforddictionaries.com).
-This accrual of user by user creates value.
+This accrual of a user by a user creates value.
 The three main referral mechanisms include social media sharing, word of mouth, and email.

 How to Deal with LTV Fluctuations